-Below are some common questions about using Imfinzi.
+Below are some common questions about receiving doses of Imfinzi.

 - What if I miss a dose of Imfinzi?
-Imfinzi is given by a healthcare provider as an intravenous (IV) infusion, which is an injection into a vein over a period of time.
+Imfinzi is given as an IV infusion by healthcare professionals.
 You’ll receive Imfinzi at your doctor’s office or a clinic.
 If you miss a scheduled dose, make sure to call the office right away to reschedule.
 Consider using a reminder tool, such as an app on your phone, to keep track of your appointments.

-- Should I take Imfinzi with food?
+- Should I receive doses of Imfinzi with food?
 No interactions have been reported between Imfinzi and food.
 But nausea can be a side effect of Imfinzi.
 Ask your doctor about the best times to eat and drink to minimize nausea while you’re being treated with Imfinzi.